Commercial Electric Water Heaters

 When the electrical energy powering the calorifiers is generated from renewable sources, then you can also achieve a carbon neutral hot water system, as opposed to gas or oil water heating which impacts the environment, through global warming.

-Here at Flexiheat UK, we offer a full range of commercial and industrial electric water heaters, with a product range that features a tank capacity from 80 litres to 3000 litres, which have compact dimensions, and have some high-power output capabilities.
-These factors make our direct electric water heaters suitable from many heavy domestic as well as commercial and industrial hot water heating applications, serving everything from offices, restaurants, gyms, changing rooms, hotels, and sports or leisure centres to name but a few applications for these commercial electric storage water heaters.
+Here at Flexiheat UK, we offer a full range of commercial and industrial electric water heaters, with a product range that features a tank capacity from 80 litres to 6,000 litres, which have compact dimensions, and have some high-power output capabilities.
+These factors make our direct electric water heaters suitable from many heavy domestic as well as high demand commercial applications and industrial hot water heating applications, serving everything from offices, restaurants, gyms, changing rooms, hotels, and sports or leisure centres to name but a few applications for these commercial electric storage water heaters.

-These electric water heaters or electric calorifiers are often used in providing hot water for all types of large commercial and industrial applications, such as hotels, medical centres, hospitals or for large process potable hot water requirements, such as restaurants, factories or locations with large DHW (Domestic Hot Water) requirements.
+These electric water heaters or electric calorifiers are often used in providing hot water for all types of large commercial commercial applications and industrial applications, such as hotels, medical centres, hospitals or for large process potable hot water requirements, such as restaurants, factories or locations with large DHW (Domestic Hot Water) requirements.

 This range of electric water heaters are rated for a maximum working pressure of up to 8 bar (some are 6 Bar rated) and a water temperature of 5 Degrees C to 90 Degrees C, and can be used as an unvented electric water heater, when fitted with an unvented kit, allowing a pressurised hot water system, fed directly from the mains cold water system, and thus delivering hot water at mains water pressure, which saves energy and expense on purchasing and running hot water pumps.

 Duplex stainless-steel construction ensures these electric water heaters are exceptionally resistant to corrosion.
-Duplex stainless steel is resistant to corrosive water containing up to 2,000 mg of chlorides per litre and resists corrosion in the most aggressive water conditions, giving our commercial electric water heaters an exceptional product lifetime with minimal maintenance.
+Duplex stainless steel is resistant to corrosive water containing up to 2,000 mg of chlorides per litre and resists corrosion in the most aggressive water conditions, giving our commercial water heaters an exceptional product lifetime with minimal maintenance.
 This is why we offer a 10 year warranty on the tank of the water heater, and 2 years on the electrical components.

 Incoloy immersion heaters are used in hard water areas, while titanium immersion heaters are employed in areas with extremely hard or aggressive water (where high levels of chlorides may be present)

-Copper immersion heaters cannot be used in stainless steel cylinders; consequently, you must use Incoloy or titanium, for unvented cylinders or thermal store units.
+Copper electric immersion heaters cannot be used in stainless steel cylinders; consequently, you must use Incoloy or titanium, for unvented cylinders or thermal store units.

 For this reason, we use the titanium immersion heaters in our electric hot water system for commercial and industrial applications, as they are the best of the best, and we give highest priority to the life expectancy for all our valued customers (all but the 18kW immersion heater which is only available in Incoloy at present)